-What Does the Fourth Amendment Do?
+What Does the Fourth Amendment Protect?

+The Fourth Amendment protects against government intrusion in the home, provides a reasonable expectation of a suspect or prisoner’s privacy, and protects against unreasonable searches of the person by law enforcement officers.
 The Fourth Amendment also protects against bodily intrusions, such as blood tests of intoxicated drivers.
 Police are usually required to obtain a warrant for blood tests and other invasive search procedures, while breath tests may be performed without a warrant.

 It’s important to remember that the Fourth Amendment doesn’t guarantee immunity from all searches and seizures, just those deemed unreasonable under the law.
 To be reasonable, there must be a credible threat to public safety or interest that outweighs and necessitates the intrusion on an individual’s Fourth Amendment rights.
+The right to be free of unreasonable search or seizure is guaranteed under the Fourth Amendment.
+However, police are allowed to perform searches—even searches of the intimate areas of a person’s body—if the search is “reasonable.”

 For a free legal consultation, call (781) 740-0800